Kitchen Stewardship | A Baby Steps Approach to Balanced Nutrition

 9. Frugal in More Ways than One

-Bone broth is an incredibly frugal food, and every time I make a pot, I know I’m saving in the double digits compared to purchasing commercial stock or broth, plus the nutrition of the homemade is leaps and bounds ahead of anything in the store (with perhaps the exception of Wise Choice Market’s organic real bone broth which is actually made the same way I would at home).
+Bone broth is an incredibly frugal food, and every time I make a pot, I know I’m saving in the double digits compared to purchasing commercial stock or broth, plus the nutrition of the homemade is leaps and bounds ahead of anything in the store.

 10. Delivery System for Nourishing Salt